-College and professional midwestern teams in Kansas and Missouri have fielded a lot of remarkable teams with plenty of regular season success along with a number of championships.
+College and professional teams in Kansas and Missouri have fielded a lot of remarkable squads with plenty of regular season success along with a number of championships.

-Below, we review some of the state’s biggest teams and who you can wager your money on once sports betting gets the green light.
-Of course, Kansas teams won’t be the only teams you can bet on… just amongst the most popular due to being local.
+Below, we review some of the state’s biggest teams, all of whom you can now legally bet on.
+Of course, Kansas teams aren’t the only teams you can bet on… just amongst the most popular due to local appeal.

 Kansas Jayhawks basketball (and other sports)

-There haven’t been too many programs that have yielded more success in college basketball than Kansas during head coach Bill Self’s illustrious tenure.
+Few programs have yielded more success in college basketball than Kansas during head coach Bill Self’s illustrious tenure.

 There seem to be three certainties in life: death, taxes and Kansas winning the Big 12.
 Kansas has produced a number of stars in the NBA including 10-time NBA All-Star Paul Pierce, 2022 NBA All-Star and former #1 overall pick Andrew Wiggins, and one of the league’s most exciting players in Joel Embiid.

-Some states have not permitted their residents and bettors to place wagers on in-state college teams, but Kansas will allow it.
-You will be able to legally bet on the Kansas Jayhawks.
+Some states have not permitted their residents and bettors to place wagers on in-state college teams, but Kansas does allow it.
+You can legally bet on the Kansas Jayhawks while in Kansas.